Configuration

 "patch:ID:1"

-julia> icECMPath(2, "elliptical_disc", 1, "density")
+"a"julia> icECMPath(2, "elliptical_disc", 1, "density")

 4-element Vector{String}: